metamath/lamp-guide/docs/index.md

 By default any variables no longer in use are removed.

 Whenever a new work variable is created it will be shown in this list.
-Whenver a work variable is removed (e.g., by substituting it), it's removed from the list.
+Whenever a work variable is removed (e.g., by substituting it), it's removed from the list.

 If you'd like to give a variable a "local" name in the proof to make the proof